superiorlu/morse_code/README.md

 MorseCode::Encoder.new(content).wave
 => "/tmp/morse_code-5b9b3aa176.wav"
 ```
-you can open this wave file and listen to the morse code sound.
+you can open [wavefile](https://pan.baidu.com/s/1TtpfOzJplyFLDu_hbk8V7A) and listen to the morse code sound.

 ### Decode